How Right|Front WorksCopy link to section

 - Works without SDKs or deep linking

-- Supports Apple App Store and Google Play
+- Supports Apple App Store

 - Does not bypass store restrictions